realadammatthew/humbleberger/src/copy/what-is-transhumanism.md

 ### 5. Engage the Culture Boldly

 Speak truth into a world captivated by human progress.
-Show how the gospel offers a more powerful, loving, and eternal solution to human suffering than anything technology can deliver.
+Show how the Good News offers a more powerful, loving, and eternal solution to human suffering than anything technology can deliver.

 ---

-## Conclusion: We Are Not Machines—We Are God's Masterpiece
+## Conclusion: We Are Not Machines—We Are G-d's Masterpiece

 Transhumanism may promise transformation—but only Messiah truly transforms.
-Our future is not to become gods, but to belong to God.
+Our future is not to become G-ds, but to belong to G-d.
 We were created in His image, redeemed by His Son, and one day, through resurrection, will be glorified in His presence.

-As the world rushes toward artificial immortality, let the Church proclaim the real thing: **"Whoever believes in Him shall not perish but have eternal life."
+As the world rushes toward artificial immortality, let the Messianic Synagogue proclaim the real thing: **"Whoever believes in Him shall not perish but have eternal life."
 (John 3:16)**

 ---